 Breakfast Served Daily at Cedar Island

-New & improved breakfast menu beginning in December!
+New & improved breakfast menu!
 Mondays we will be serving Muffin Breads (Banana chocolate chip, Blueberry, or French Toast).
-Friday’s we will now offer Honey Buns (Similar to a raised glazed doughnut!)
+Friday’s we will now offer Mini Donuts!
 You can find the menu on our website, AND in the next Wednesday envelope.
 The cost of breakfast is $1.55 for students, but remember, ALL Kindergarten students may eat for FREE!!!

 Now Offering SECONDS to Grades 4 & 5!!

 Does your child have a favorite lunch he/she wants MORE of?
 Students in GRADES 4 & 5 have the option to purchase “seconds” on the main entrée.
 The cost is an additional $1.75. ***Students MUST HAVE SUFFICIENT FUNDS IN THEIR ACCOUNT in order to get seconds*** Please discuss this option w/ your child, so they know it’s “okay” to take seconds!